ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ### Minor changes sicne schema version 14

 * *linkers* property is added to specify the linker(s) used during ChIA-PET library preparation.
+* *construction_method* property is added to specify the kit or protocol technique used to generate the nucleic acid library to be sequenced (such as CapTrap or Nanopore Direct RNA Kit).

 ### Schema version 14